 Mike and Rachel work closely with one another while Jessica and Harvey try to outmaneuver Sean Cahill.
 Meanwhile, Louis tries to hide evidence for the sake of his career.

 Sean begins a round of depositions for the SEC investigation, endangering the employees at Pearson Specter.

 Harvey and Jessica take measures to protect the firm; Louis tries to get his affairs in order.

 Louis is gaining leverage in his quest to become a name partner of the firm and the Pearson Specter team is dealing with the fallout of Louis learning Mike's secret.

 Harvard ethics professor Henry Gerard seeks Harvey's help with a case that requires a lack of ethics to win.
 Mike, meanwhile, does his best to not be spotted by the professor, whose class he never took; and Louis tries to wine and dine a socialite CEO.

-When Evan Smith brings new evidence nullifying the firm’s victory against Liberty Rail, Harvey and Mike must scramble to save the case.
-But when D.A.
-Wolf comes after the firm, they’re faced with the real possibility of Donna going to prison for her role.
-Meanwhile, Jessica and Malone try to adjust to their new roles in each other’s lives.
+Evan Smiths offers new evidence that nullifies the firm's victory against Liberty Rail.
+Harvey and Mike scramble to save the Liberty Rail case; D.A.
+Wolf comes after the firm; and Jessica and Malone try to adjust to their new circumstances.